CharlotteGore/functional-easing/Readme.md

 ### easingFunction(time)

-Easing functions can be used procedurally by passing a time value, in which case it simply returns the eased value.
+Easing functions can be used procedurally by passing a time value between 0 - 1, in which case it simply returns the eased value.

 ```js
 var easer = new Easer().using('in-expo');